 Apartment tenants with loud upstairs neighbors get the short end of the soundproofing stick.
 Warding off this type of noise is the most difficult to accomplish since the best step would be for the neighbors to install carpets with insulating foam between it and the floor.
 On your end, the most effective step is building a dropped ceiling, which landlords likely wouldn't go for.
 To fight fire with fire, consider purchasing a white noise generator.
 By simulating the ultimate sound of silence, the device may cloak the unwelcome vibes you're getting.

-For heavier duty soundproofing options and related information, browse the links on the next page.
+For heavier duty soundproofing options and related information, browse the links below.